Answered! Jump to accepted answer.

 In this example why is the verb to be present?
 Elle est assise au coin de la cheminée.

-This relates to:À côté de, en face de, à l'extérieur de, à l'intérieur de, près de, loin de, au coin de (prepositions) -
+This question relates to:French lesson "À côté de, en face de, à l'extérieur de, à l'intérieur de, près de, loin de, au coin de (prepositions)"

 Kwiziq language super star